satrajitgithub/NRG_AI_NeuroOnco_preproc/documentation/workflow_step_by_step.md

 1. a Natural Language Processing (NLP) based classifier based on dicom-metadata (`Classifier1`) [cite]
 2. a Convolutional Neural Network (CNN) based classifier based on dicom image (`Classifier2`) [cite]

-In the first stage, `Classifier1` takes as input the dicom series description (dicom tag) and number of frames (dicom tag) and classifies scans into two classes - anatomical or OT (other).
-In the second stage `Classifier2` takes only the anatomical scans and performs a more granular classification into - pre-contrast T1-weighted, post-contrast T1-weighted, T2-weighted, and T2-weighted Fluid Attenuation Inversion Recovery sequences.
+In the first stage, `Classifier1` takes as input the dicom series description (dicom tag) and number of frames (dicom tag) and classifies scans into two classes - segmentable or non-segmentable.
+In the second stage `Classifier2` takes only the segmentable scans and performs a more granular classification into - pre-contrast T1-weighted, post-contrast T1-weighted, T2-weighted, and T2-weighted Fluid Attenuation Inversion Recovery sequences.
 ![](figures/step1.png)

 ### Rule-based selection